vanviegen/olmdb/README.md

 # OLMDB - Optimistic LMDB
 **A very fast embedded key/value store featuring ACID transactions using optimistic locking, based on LMDB.**

-OLMDB is a high-performance, embedded database that combines the speed and reliability of LMDB with optimistic concurrency control.
-It provides ACID transactions with automatic retry logic for handling concurrent access patterns, making it ideal for applications that need performance, consistency and parallel (long running) read/write transactions.
+OLMDB is a high-performance, embedded on-disk key/value store that combines the speed and reliability of LMDB with optimistic concurrency control and fast batched commits.
+It provides ACID transactions with automatic retries for handling concurrent access patterns, making it ideal for applications that need performance, consistency and parallel (long running) read/write transactions.

 **Features:**

 - 🚀 **High Performance**: Built on LMDB, one of the fastest embedded databases, providing zero-copy data access.
+Read/write commits are automatically batched to enhance throughput.
 - 🔒 **ACID Transactions**: Full transaction support with optimistic locking and built-in retry for race conditions.
 - 📦 **Zero Dependencies**: Minimal footprint, running on both Node and Bun.
+No server process to manage.
-- 🔧 **Simple API**: Fully typed, fast synchronous database reads, promise-based commits.
+- 🔧 **Simple API**: Near-instantaneous synchronous database reads and updates.
+Promise-based commits.

 **Important caveat**: OLMDB (probably) only runs on Linux currently.